johnvenkiah/CI_PP5_John_Venkiah/README.md

 * Edit Product - The page for admins to edit or delete products

-* Profile - The users order history, billing and shipping info is here, as well as the users saved items, editable here in the profile page.
+* My StepUp - The users order history, billing and shipping info is here, as well as the users wish list, editable here in the My StepUp page.

 * Cart - A user purchases an item by adding it to the cart; clicking on it will show all cart items